nsonnad/ievms-osx/README.md

     make

-to build all four versions.
+to build all versions.
 Each make target will automatically import your VM into VirtualBox.